department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Operations/Incident Response/Playbook.md

 - Rule out external factors.
 Given the nature of vets-api as a facade over other VA systems, check whether any relevant upstream dependencies are unavailable or experiencing elevated error rates.
 In this case the likely response process will be to notify the team responsible for the upstream system, and if possible, set a maintenance window in PagerDuty to trigger the downtime notification mechanism.
   - Don't forget about non-API dependencies such as the VA network gateways that sit in front of our backend services.
 If these are experiencing an issue it's almost certainly also affecting VA.gov and possibly the VA as a whole.
 - Look for what changed.
 If a behavior began suddenly, determine if anything changed recently that can account for it - did an API deployment occur?
 Did the Web Platform operations team change some infrastructure?
 - Look inward.
 Is there something we did that caused the issue?
+Sometimes certs expire and upstream terms of services need to be accepted without our knowledge.

 ## After the Incident